hkirk/swtafp-slides/slides/108/adt.md

 ## FoldBack

-So the above implementaton with accumulators
+So the above implementation with accumulators

 ```fsharp
 let descriptionWithAccumulators boxes =